Empowering Riverside’s youth to grow socially, academically, and culturally through exposure to and training in the arts.

 In the beginning of the 2015 school year, Alvord Unified School District, under the direction of Superintendent Sid Salazar took the next step in implementing RAA’s joint vision, and implemented a music education program.
 Alpin Hong, a world-renowned concert pianist and kid magnet started the program at select schools in the Alvord Unified School District, serving over 600 students, with assistance from La Sierra University and California Baptist University.
 Plans are under way to increase the number of children served with a more involved music program that focuses on understanding on how music impacts literacy, particularly in the younger grades.
 Discussions are currently underway between RAA and Riverside Unified School District with hopes of expanding their music program.

 In June of 2015, RAA expanded their instructional sites beyond the Cesar Chavez Community Center in the Eastside to include Bryant Park in Arlanza and the Ysmael Villegas Community Center in Casa Blanca.
 The expansion brought new, high caliber instructors and classes such as: classical ballet, violin, percussion, hip-hop theater and visual arts were introduced.

-In 2016, RAA was chosen as an affiliate of the Harmony Project and will now offer a youth orchestra and chorale group to our students under the direction of our musical director, Alpin Hong.
+In 2016, RAA started a youth orchestra and chorale group to our students under the direction of our musical director, Alpin Hong.
 As an award-winning musician, he brings vision and an innovative approach to the Riverside Arts Academy.